GreptimeTeam/docs/developer-guide/meta/meta-server.md

 As can be seen from the above figure, MetaSrv has a dependency on distributed consensus because:

 1. First of all, MetaSrv has to elect a leader, Datanode only sends heartbeats to the leader, and we only use a single meta node to receive heartbeats, which makes it easy to do some calculations or scheduling based on global information accurately and quickly.
-As for how the Datanode connects to the leader, this is the responsibility of MetaClient (using redirect, Heartbeat requests will be a gRPC stream and using redirect will be less error-prone than forward), which is transparent to the Datanode.
+As for how the Datanode connects to the leader, this is the responsibility of MetaClient (using a redirect, Heartbeat requests will be a gRPC stream, and using redirect will be less error-prone than forwarding), which is transparent to the Datanode.
 2. Second, MetaSrv must provide an election API for Datanode to elect "write" and "read-only" nodes and help Datanode achieve high availability.
 3. Finally, `Metadata`, `Schema` and other data are also stored on MetaSrv, which needs to be highly reliable and strongly consistent, and consensus-based algorithms are a better way to store them.